Physical Therapy

 1. Initial Implementation of the First Therapy Visit After Evaluation

-During the first therapy visit, you must conduct an examination and evaluation to establish a diagnosis and prognosis before beginning treatment.
+During the first therapy visit, conduct an examination and evaluation to establish a diagnosis and prognosis before beginning treatment.
 The evaluation focuses on identifying risk factors, cognitive or environmental barriers, and opportunities for health promotion.

 2. Adapting Plans Based on Progress and Changes in Therapy Needs